alexmihai33/alexmihai33/README.md

  I enjoy software development because of the satisfaction I get by overcoming challenges.
 I am motivated by the opportunity that software provides to positively impact the life of an individual, and the world as a whole.

-- 🔭 I’m currently working on **a React project regarding placement in education**
+- 🔭 I’m currently working on an **Education Placement platform using Spring Boot and React**

-- 🌱 I recently built **Parts Deposit platform using Spring Boot and React**
+- 🌱 I recently built a **Parts Deposit platform using Spring Boot and React**

 - 📫 How to reach me **mihalex.cris@yahoo.com**